bonsai-rx/sgen/docs/articles/why-bonsai-sgen.md

 }
 ```

-As you can probably tell, neither of these approaches is ideal when it comes to scale large projects.
+As you can see, neither approach scales well for large projects.
 This is where `Bonsai.Sgen` comes in.